jasonlee-242/YoutubeDownloader/README.md

 # Youtube Downloader

 ### Languages: HTML / CSS / Javascript / Typescript / Python
-### Technologies: Git / Flask / Google Cloud Run / Live Server
+### Technologies: Git / Flask / Docker / Google Cloud Run / Live Server

 A simple app for downloading Youtube Videos in MP3 and MP4 formats using the yt-dlp library (https://github.com/yt-dlp/yt-dlp).
 Designed with the intent to be a chrome extension.